microsoft/qsharp/katas/content/multi_qubit_gates/index.md

 \end{bmatrix}
 $$

 However, as $N$ gets larger, creating a full size matrix can be extremely unwieldy.
-To express the matrix without spelling out its elements, we can use the following trick:
+To express the matrix without spelling out its elements, you can use the following trick:

 1. Apply the $SWAP$ gate on the 1st and 2nd qubits.
    This will bring the qubits on which the $CNOT$ gate acts next to each other, without any extra qubits between them.
 2. Apply the $CNOT$ on 2nd and 3rd qubits.
-   Since now the gate acts on adjacent qubits, this can be represented as a tensor product of the gate we're applying and `I` gates.
+   Since now the gate acts on adjacent qubits, this can be represented as a tensor product of the gate you're applying and $I$ gates.
 3. Apply the $SWAP$ gate on the 1st and 2nd qubits again.

 These can be represented as applying the following gates on the 3 qubits.